 Service-Learning Faculty Fellows will be part of a learning community that explores issues related to service-learning and community-based research and will also serve as a resource for other instructors considering adopting a service-learning pedagogy or developing a community-based research design.
 Award: $1,000.
 Deadline: March 7, 2014.

 The Service-Learning Travel Scholarship from the Service-learning Program funds travel for IU-Bloomington students who are participating in service-learning courses or service related activities that require domestic or international travel for service-learning projects.
-Deadlines: March 7, 2014 for spring and May 16, 2014 for summer.
+Deadline: May 16, 2014 for summer.